LukaMacharashvili/version-control-system/README.md

 ```

 ## TODO
+- [ ] Add support for remote repositories with AWS S3
 - [ ] Add command for listing commits
 - [ ] Add .ignore file support
 - [ ] Add ability to view command to go back to latest commit